-Mental health signs - All staff should be aware that mental health problems can, in some cases be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Mental Health Signs - All staff should be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
-Staff however, are well placed to observe children day-to-day identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+Staff however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
 Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour and education.
-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following their child protection policy and speaking to the designated safeguarding lead or a deputy.
+It is key that staff are aware of how these children's experiences can impact on their mental health, behaviour and education.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following the Safeguarding & Child Protection Policy and speaking to the Designated Safeguarding Lead or Deputy DSL.

 Schools and colleges can access a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.
-More information can be found in the mental health and behaviour in schools' guidance Mental health and behaviour in schools colleges may also wish to follow this guidance as best practice.
+More information can be found in the mental health and behaviour in schools guidance Mental health and behaviour in schools.
 Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among children.
 See Rise Above for links to all materials and lesson plans.

-Listening to children
+Listening to Children

-The school provides opportunities for listening to children in the following ways:
+The School provides opportunities for listening to children in the following ways:

 - School council

 - Strong pastoral care which allows pupils to talk to any teachers about their concerns

 - Circle time

 - Form Discussions

 - PSHE

-- The senior management have an open door policy for pupils
+- Senior management open door policy for pupils

 - Prefects encouraged to be listeners

 - Support staff

 - IEP's and EYFS profiles

 - Anti-bullying ambassadors

 - Occasional questionnaires

 - Discussions and debates in lessons

 - Appropriate trusted staff for LGBT students who they feel they can talk to

-Impact of abuse
+Impact of Abuse